 These are Suspension Setting and Malfunction Indicator symbols.
-In green, they note settings.
+In green, they denote settings.
 Many high-end vehicles provide the ability to adjust the shock absorber damping mode.
 A Sport setting will stiffen the ride, while a Comfort setting will soften the ride.

 If neither setting is selected, the shock absorber damping will be “Normal” and no indicator will be shown.
 Note that most vehicle manufacturers require that the vehicle be stopped in order to change these settings.

 The ability to control settings are likely electronically controlled.
 Other manufacturers use the same type of system to control the suspension response automatically depending on road conditions.
 If a failure occurs, an yellow/amber text symbol may be shown.
 CK SUSP stands for Check Suspension.
 The amber shock absorber or spring is an Active Suspension Warning symbol.
 And the ECS is an acronym for Electronically Controlled Suspension.

-In either of these cases, if the advanced system fails, the suspension will default to an average and perfectly safe response mode.
+In either of these cases, if the advanced system fails, the suspension will default to an average and perfectly safe response mode and the car will be safe to drive.
 Have the advanced system checked out by you dealer or authorized repair shop as soon as possible.

 Since these systems are likely be tied to the vehicle’s Stability Control System, a second light may appear as well, indicating that the Stability Control System has been turned off.
 See our Multiple Symbols page for more information.

 Keep the Symbol meanings with you!
 Download our Mobile App here or search ‘Dashboard Symbols’ at your device’s app store.